|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Gourds aren't just for decorating.
 They also make healthy and tasty dishes perfect for any fall or winter dinner party.
-Butternut squash is a type of winter gourd that when uncooked will keep for quite a long time as long as the skin isn't pierced.
+Butternut squash is a type of winter gourd that, when uncooked, will keep for quite a long time as long as the skin isn't pierced.
 This means less trips to the grocery store.
 Once you're ready to switch out that decorative gourd centerpiece you can repurpose it for a tasty dinner!

-If you're looking for to add a flavorful healthy vegetable to your Thanksgiving dinner but want something a little more unique than the average string bean casserole, squash is a great alternative.
-This butternut squash recipe is easy and flavorful, just split the squash, scoop out the seeds, season, and bake.
+If you're looking for to add a flavorful healthy vegetable to your Thanksgiving dinner, but want something a little more unique than the average string bean casserole, squash is a great alternative.
+This butternut squash recipe is easy and flavorful—just split the squash, scoop out the seeds, season, and bake.
 This speedy dish makes clean up fast and easy as well.

 - 2 small to medium butternut squash

-- 4 tablespoons melted butter
+- 4 tablespoons butter (melted)

 - Cinnamon sugar

-- Brush a jelly-roll pan with butter and heat oven to 350F.
+Brush a jelly-roll pan with butter.
+Preheat oven to 350 F.

-- Carefully cut each squash in half lengthwise and scoop out seeds and soft fibers with a spoon.
-Brush the inside of each squash with butter; sprinkle with cinnamon sugar.
+Carefully cut each squash in half lengthwise and scoop out seeds and soft fibers with a spoon.

-- Roast the squash for 45 minutes to 1 hour, or until the squash is tender and can be easily pricked with a fork or skewer.
+Roast the squash for 45 minutes to 1 hour, or until the squash is tender and can be easily pricked with a fork or skewer.

-- Serve halves immediately or scoop the squash out into a serving dish and discard the skin.
+Serve halves immediately or scoop the squash out into a serving dish and discard the skin.